redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 ## 10: WASM and Shared Memory

-One of the simplest most efficient ways to transfer information between a WebAssembly program and its host environment is my means of shared memory.
+One of the simplest and most efficient ways to transfer information between a WebAssembly program and its host environment is my means of shared memory.

+But before we dive into the details of how this is done, we need to say something about the hype surrounding WebAssembly and memory safety.

 ### WebAssembly Memory Safety